Showing posts with label #LordsPrayer. Show all posts

 Whenever we read Jesus’s Sermon on the Mount, or any of his other teachings, they make way more sense when we remember his audience at the time consisted of poor people.

-In the United States, “poor” usually means you don’t have a lot of money, and live within limited means.
+In the United States, “poor” usually means you live within limited means—you don’t have a lot of money.
 In ancient Israel, “poor” meant you had no money.
 Maybe you had stuff to barter; usually not.
-You lived from job to job, from harvest to harvest, doing the best you could with what few resources you had.
+You lived from day to day, job to job, harvest to harvest, doing the best you could with what little you had.
 Any time you did have money, taxmen would take it away, priests and Pharisees would demand you give it to temple, or rich people would con you out of it.

-And yeah, we recognize we should go to God first when we want anything, and submit to his will when he tells us yes or no. But when Jesus told us to pray for daily bread, it’s not a metaphor for our every necessity or desire.
-It’s about sustaining our lives.
+Most of us recognize we should go to God first when we want anything, and submit to his will when he tells us yes or no. But when Jesus told us to pray for daily bread, it’s not a metaphor for our every necessity or desire.
+It’s about sustaining life.
 We need food so we can live.
 We need to recognize our dependence on God for our lives.
 So when he says pray for daily bread, pray for daily bread.

 Yeah, you can pray for spiritual growth too.
 You can pray for money.
 You can ask God for anything, and he’s not stingy.
 But don’t go reading your various other desires into the Lord’s Prayer, and pray for those things instead of what Jesus told us to pray for.
 Pray for bread.